hanzoai/painter/QUICKSTART.md

-# Hanzo Painter - Quick Start Guide
+# Hanzo Studio - Quick Start Guide

-Get Hanzo Painter (AI-powered video inpainting) running in 5 minutes.
+Get Hanzo Studio (AI-powered video inpainting) running in 5 minutes.

 **What it does**: Intelligently removes and reconstructs content in videos - watermarks, objects, blemishes, or any unwanted elements.